-- The population of Chichester Harbour has increased from 10,502 to 10,585 between 2011 and 2016. - There are 5,069 dwellings. - Levels of overall deprivation are generally amongst the lowest in England. - Conversely, levels of deprivation against the 'Barriers to Housing and Services' indicator are among the most deprived in the country.
-This is likely to be a result of high property prices. - Average property values in Chichester Harbour are £392,897, 5.3% higher than those across the South East region, which average £373,100. - Chichester District and Havant Borough as a whole have a significant number of second home owners, totalling 10,649. - There has been no affordable housing built in Chichester Harbour for many years.
+- The population of Harbour is 8,700 based on 2021 Census data. - There are 5,069 dwellings. - · Levels of overall deprivation are generally amongst the lowest in England. - Conversely, levels of deprivation against the 'Barriers to Housing and Services' indicator are among the most deprived in the country.
+This is likely to be a result of high property prices. - The average property value in Chichester is £442,915, and in Havant is £308,635.
+The average price in South East England is £530,211 (source: www.rightmove.co.uk). - Chichester District and Havant Borough as a whole have a significant number of second home owners, totalling 10,649.